kubernetes-sigs/security-profiles-operator/installation-usage.md

 #### Correlating with API Server Audit Log
 By default, when you use `kubectl exec` to access a pod or container, Kubernetes doesn't pass the user's authentication details into that session's environment.
-This means our JSON Log Enricher can't include "who did what" information for exec commands.
-The `uid`, `gid` recorded will map to the system user which is most cases would be the root user.
+This means JSON Log Enricher can't include "who did what" information for exec commands.
+The `uid`, `gid` recorded will map to the system user which in most cases would be the root user.

 To address this, the JSON Log Enricher relies on a mutating webhook (`execmetadata.spo.io`).
 This webhook injects the exec request UID as an environment variable into the exec session.
 Now, when the administrator enables audit